d4l-data4life/js-fhir-validator/README.md

 - `build:r4` runs the `build` script for the R4 resources, it's an alias for the standard `build` command
 - `build-json-files` executes the script to build JSON schema files per resource.
 Called by `build`, takes `stu3` or `r4` as a parameter
 - `generate-validator-scripts` executes the script to build JS validation files per resource using `ajv`.
 Called by `build`, takes `stu3` or `r4` as a parameter

+## Example App

+Check out the example app located in the folder `sample-app`.
+Its readme contains all commands required to run or build locally.

 ## Frequently asked questions